Jas03x/Virtual-Machine/README.md

   * JGE i - if the last CMP operation's r0 operand was greater than r1, jump to the i'th byte
   * PUSH r - push r's value onto the stack
   * POP r - pop the stack onto r
-  * FETCJ r0 r1 - read the stack at r1 and store in r0
+  * FETCH r0 r1 - read the stack at r1 and store in r0
   * WRITE r0 r1 - overwrite the stack at r0 with r1
   * CALL i - jump to the i'th location in memory
   * RET - return to the address stored at the stack top